DesistDaydream/notes-learning/content/zh-cn/docs/10.云原生/1.2.实现虚拟化的工具/虚拟化管理/Libvirt/virsh 命令行工具/Domain 命令.md

 # reboot # 重新启动一个 domainre

-reset reset a domain

-restore restore a domain from a saved state in a file

-resume resume a domain

-save save a domain state to a file

-save-image-define redefine the XML for a domain's saved state file

-save-image-dumpxml saved state domain information in XML

-save-image-edit edit XML for a domain's saved state file

-schedinfo show/set scheduler parameters

-screenshot take a screenshot of a current domain console and store it into a file

-set-user-password set the user password inside the domain

-setmaxmem change maximum memory limit

-setmem change memory allocation

-setvcpus change number of virtual CPUs

 # shutdown # 优雅得关闭 domain

 # start # 启动一个 domain

-suspend suspend a domain

-ttyconsole tty console

 # undefine # 取消定义一个 domain。i.e.删除一台虚拟机